leondavidtb/pokedex/README.md

 ## 💻 Project

-Pokedex project developer following figma's layout and design, using TypeScript and Styled Components.
-Also, fetching pokemon data from [PokéAPI](https://pokeapi.co/).
+Project of a pokedex for listing pokemons following the layout defined in figma using TypeScript, Styled Components and fetching pokemon data from [PokéAPI](https://pokeapi.co/).

 ## 🚀 Technologies